mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

     mrk> ipython
     In [1]: import sys
     In [2]: sys.path.append('../numpyImage/')
-    In [3]: from numpyImage import NumpyImage
-    In [4]: sys.path.append('../codecAD/')
+    In [3]: from numpyImage import NumpyImage, FollowMouse In [4]: sys.path.append('../codecAD/')
     In [5]: from codecAD import CodecAD
     In [6]: sys.path.append('../channelToImageAD/')
-    In [7]: from channelToImageAD import ChannelToImageA
+    In [7]: from channelToImageAD import ChannelToImageAD
     In [8]: sys.path.append('../colorTable/')
     In [9]: from colorTable import ColorTable
-    In [10]: sys.path.append('../zoomImage/')
-    In [11]: from zoomImage import ZoomImage
     In [12]: help(NumpyImage)
     ...